What is The Happy Farm – Lower Hamlet?

 3. To bring organic growing, sustainability and mindfulness practice together.

-This year we are offering 3 internships to female lay practitioners.
+This year we are offering 3 volunteering opportunitites to female lay practitioners.

 The two farm co-ordinators will stay on for the upcoming year.
-With three new interns our team will be 5 people in total.
+With three new volunteers our team will be 5 people in total.

-The bulk of the work will begin in March when we begin seeding.
-In general we will work around 25 hours per week doing a wide variety of tasks.
+The bulk of the volunteer work will begin in March when we begin seeding.
+In general we will offer around 25 hours per week on the farm doing a wide variety of tasks.
 The main duties of the farm include seeding, bed preparation, transplanting, weeding and harvesting.

 A standard day on the Happy Farm